syncfusion-content/blazor-docs/blazor/multiselect-dropdown/style.md

 }
 ```

-## Customizing the appearance of the delimiter wrapper element
+## Customizing the appearance of the delimiter container element

-Use the following CSS to customize the appearance of delimiter wrapper element.
+Use the following CSS to customize the appearance of delimiter container element.

 ```css
 .e-multiselect .e-delim-values {